26 Aerodynamics of Bluff Bodies

 Streamlining

 Streamlining a bluff or an otherwise unstreamlined body shape is a very effective technique for reducing drag.
 For example, the basic idea is shown in the figure below.
-Adding a tail and/or nose fairing can significantly delay flow separation, so reducing the drag.
+Adding a tail and/or nose fairing can significantly delay flow separation, reducing drag.
+A consideration, however, for an aircraft is that the fairing adds extra weight.

-Streamlining a body can reduce its drag, although it is not always a viable design option.
+Streamlining a body can reduce drag, although it is not always a viable design option.

 An airplane with a fixed landing gear can benefit from adding fairings and spats around the landing gear and wheels.
-Of course, retracting the wheels completely is the only way of almost eliminating the drag.
-However, the extra weight and higher cost of a mechanical system to retract the landing gear are not usually viable for a smaller aircraft.
+Of course, retracting the wheels entirely is the only way of almost eliminating the drag.
+However, the extra weight and higher cost of a mechanical system to retract the landing gear are not usually viable for a smaller aircraft, e.g., one in the general aviation class.

 Other aircraft that can benefit from streamlining include helicopters with their relatively unstreamlined airframes (for utility).
-Using fairings in strategic locations on a helicopter’s airframe can reduce its drag by 10% to 30%.
+Using fairings in strategic locations on a helicopter’s airframe can reduce drag by 10% to 30%, allowing it to fly faster and/or have better flight range or endurance.

 Streamlining of Terrestrial Vehicles